 He obviously takes great delight in surprising us with these combinations.
 With his meticulously worked out compositions, Escher gives us the impression that we are looking at objects, rather than at flat drawings.

-The contrast between flat and three-dimensional is however not the main theme of this Escher of the Month.
+The contrast between two- and three-dimensional is however not the main theme of this print.
 I am more inclined to put Relativity into a series in which he works with rotating motion.
 If you need to rotate a print to uncover all its possibilities, you are effectively exploring different spaces.
 In these prints, he almost inconspicuously connects spaces which in reality would not go together.

 It is striking how often Escher applies rotating motion in his prints.
 These rotations are not identical in each print.
 Anyone who wants to examine Relativity in more detail would do well to hang the print on a rotating frame on the wall.
 If you were to turn the print clockwise, a different section would appear at the top, but the internal logic would remain intact.
 The print depicts figures walking up and down a loop of stairs.

-This bears a resemblance to the rotating motion in Other World.
-To truly appreciate the intricacies of Other World, we would need to use the same rotating frame as we did for Relativity.
+This bears a resemblance to the rotating motion in Other world.
+To truly appreciate the intricacies of this print, we would need to use the same rotating frame as we did for Relativity.
 Here too, Escher inconspicuously combines different spaces.
 On the face of it, there is nothing strange about the fact that each window offers a different view.
 It only becomes strange when you realise which spaces he is combining: across the lunar surface, past the lunar surface and far into the universe.
 This is only possible if the room happens to be inside a rotating rocket.

 In Relativity, a man is pictured walking down a staircase, while less than a meter away another man is walking up the same staircase!
 See below.
 How did Escher accomplish this?